Amarjit-ph/codeDepot-Web/docs/node2.md

 ## 2. Restful Routing

+A RESTful route is a route that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
+Instead of relying solely on the URL to indicate what site to visit, a RESTful route also depends on the HTTP verb and the URL.

-REST : Representational State Transfer
+#### REST : Representational State Transfer

 It is a way of Mapping HTTP verbs (Get,Post,Put,Delete) and CURD actions (Create,Read,Update,Delete) together.

-CURD
+#### CURD
 - C : CREATE
 - U : UPDATE
 - R : READ